 James S. Fishkin Faculty»

-James S. Fishkin holds the Janet M. Peck Chair in International Communication at Stanford University where he is Professor of Communication and Professor of Political Science.
-He is also Director of Stanford’s Center for Deliberative Democracy and Chair of the Dept of Communication.
+James S. Fishkin holds the Janet M. Peck Chair in International Communication at Stanford University where he is Professor of Communication and (by courtesy) Professor of Political Science.
+He is also Director of Stanford’s Center for Deliberative Democracy.

 Fishkin received his B.A. from Yale in 1970 and holds a Ph.D. in Political Science from Yale as well as a second Ph.D. in Philosophy from Cambridge.